 Thanks to Jetpack’s integration with Google Photos, you can do just that!
-If you’re already storing your photos or media in Google Photos, Jetpack will now allow you to easily bring them into your self-hosted WordPress site for use in any of your posts or pages.
+If you’re already storing your photos or media in Google Photos, Jetpack will allow you to easily bring them into your self-hosted WordPress website for use in any of your posts or pages.

-Today we’re going to show you how to integrate Google Photos with your Jetpack-enabled site, plus share tips for making these images more user-friendly after you’ve added them to a new page.
+Today we’re going to show you how to integrate Google Photos with your Jetpack-enabled WordPress blog, plus share tips for making these images more user-friendly after you’ve added them to a new page.

 Why good images matter: they help you engage your visitors

-Another reason to use images, especially if you have a blog in conjunction with your business, is that they can help improve your sales.
+Another reason to use images, especially if you have a blog in conjunction with your small business, is that they can help improve your sales.
 Potential buyers want to see how an item will look when used or worn.
-In other words, placing images on your site makes it easier for visitors to make purchasing decisions.
+In other words, embedding images on your site makes it easier for visitors to make purchase decisions.